Description

 Mentors

 In addition to support from the ATC Training tutor, candidates must have access to two workplace mentors.
-One should be familiar with the candidate’s subject field, and the other should be available to provide pastoral support.
+One should be familiar with the candidate’s field of study, and the other should be available to provide pastoral support.

 Duration